someflydays/physics-simulation/infra/README.md

-# Infrastructure as Code Configurations.
+# Infrastructure as Code Configurations

 This directory contains configuration files and scripts for deployment and environment management of the physics simulation project.